 King Tides, also called “Sunny Day Flooding” or “High Tide Flooding" are expected to occur between September and November of each year.
 King Tides are the highest tide of the year which can flood low-lying areas of the City with saltwater.
 Depending on the height of inundation, King Tides can cause saltwater to overflow past seawalls and flow up through storm drains.

 Between now and King Tide days, take the time to prepare.
 Get to know your flood hazard and familiarize yourself with your flood insurance policy.
 The City provides property protection consultations including site visits and drainage evaluators.
 Call 954-457-1386 for property protection advice.
 During King Tide events, be careful driving or walking through flood water.
 If you’re expecting to walk through flood water it is best to wear close-toed shoes, as hazards may be hiding where you can’t see them.
 The same is true for driving- do not drive through flooded areas.
 Expect to experience traffic delays due to flooding.
 Do not let children play in or near floodwater, but if they do encourage them to wash their hands.
-Email photos and the location of flooding to the City’s Green Initiatives Coordinator and upload them to Broward County’s Document the Floods Crowdsourcing Map.
+Email photos and the location of flooding to the City’s Sustainability & Resiliency Officer and upload them to Broward County’s Document the Floods Crowdsourcing Map.

 During these King Tide days, you can also prepare by educating yourself and your peers on the causes of sea-level rise and what you can do to reduce your greenhouse gas emissions.
 Reoccurring floods like King Tides provide a test-run of likely sea-level rise scenarios.
 As sea-level rises, the frequency of King Tides are expected to increase to nearly 50 times per year by 2030 and over 200 times per year by 2045.
 Remember, it is never too late to make changes in your life to be greener.
-If you want to learn about changes you can make to lessen your impact, contact the Green Initiatives Coordinator.